2SuryaPrakash/DataFort/README.md

 ```
 This will install all the dependencies.

 ### Note.
-Every time you interact with the IPFS server, update the api_link variable in index.js and upload.js with the correct IP address of the server.
+Every time you are initializing with the IPFS server, update the api_link variable in index.js,upload.ejs and privatenode.js with the current IP address of the IPFS host server.
 ```bash
 ipconfig
 ```